-The NSW Rural Doctors Network (RDN) Bush Bursaries and Country Women's Association (CWA) Scholarships provide selected medical, midwifery and nursing students in NSW/ACT with $1,500 each to assist with costs associated with their studies.
+NSW Rural Doctors Network (RDN) Bush Bursaries and Country Women's Association (CWA) Scholarships provide selected medical, midwifery and nursing students in NSW/ACT with $1,500 each to assist with costs associated with their studies.
 Recipients also spend two weeks on a rural placement in country NSW during their university holidays.
 The placement combines the enjoyable aspects of country life and rural medicine.

-Placements are coordinated by the rural Councils.
-Placement locations may differ each year due to the involvement of different Councils.
+Placements are coordinated by the rural councils.
+Placement locations may differ each year due to the involvement of different councils.

 Applicants must demonstrate:

 - an interest in rural practice and lifestyle;